Turkey's bitter election battle nears decision day - ExBulletin

 Kilicdaroglu’s decision to ally himself with a far-right fringe group this week nearly cost him the support of a pro-Kurdish party that accounts for a tenth of the vote in Turkey.

-The Kurdish-backed HDP decided on Thursday not to back a ballot boycott because it would only prolong Erdogan’s “one-man rule”.
+The Kurdish-backed HDP decided on Thursday not to back an election boycott because it would only prolong Erdogan’s “one-man rule”.

 But HDP co-leader Pervin Buldan made no secret of his frustrations with Kilicdaroglu’s new approach.